aimms/how-to/Articles/561/561-openapi-overview.rst

 Is that necessary?
 It is **not**.

-Using the AIMMS DataExchange library, from an openapi api specification, an AIMMS library can be generated; and this library can subsequently be copied to your AIMMS application, such that the application itself can communicate with the server using AIMMS data structures as visualized below:
+An OpenAPI specification can be converted to an AIMMS Library.
+That AIMMS Library can subsequently be used to communicate with, instead of the communication with the server.
+This eases the application development considerably, as the client no longer needs to translate to and from the data structures of the server.
+See below:

 .. image:: images/client-server-openapi-lib.png
     :align: center